Employers in Massachusetts should start to plan for the new Massachusetts Paid Family Medical Leave Law, which will begin to be implemented in stages.

 - For workers who earn more than 50 percent of the AWW, the remainder would be paid at 50 percent.

 As a Massachusetts employer, you're likely going to have new responsibilities under the Paid Family and Medical Leave (PFML) law.
-The State of MA has provided a guide that is intended to help you prepare for those responsibilities before the law's effective date of July 1, 2019.
+The State of MA has provided a guide that is intended to help you prepare for those responsibilities before the law's effective date of October 1, 2019.
+This is an extension of the original effective date of 7/1/2019

 The Guide to Paid Family and Medical Leave for Massachusetts Employers discusses the following: